jpmedley/mdn-helper/README.md

 ## Usage

+From within the mdn-helper direcory:

   `node index.js [command] [arguments]`

+Using the optional bash alias:

+  `mdn-helper [command] [arguments]`

 ## Commands

 ### create

 Creates MDN pages based on the submitted flags and arguments.
+The results are written to the `*path/to*/mdn-helper/out` directory.

 **Syntax:** `create [-i interface] [-c] [-o] [-a[memberName pageType]]`